Building Your Summer Reading List: Tips to Choose Your Next Great Read

 3. Set your Goals

 What do you want to get out of your next book?
-Are you looking to learn something new?
-Escape reality? or get inspired?
+Are you hoping to learn something new, escape reality for a little while, or spark a fresh wave of inspiration?

-Ask friends and family, or dive into online communities like Goodreads or book forums.
+Ask friends and family, or dive into online communities like Goodreads or look into book forums.
 You'd be surprised at how many great recommendations you can find from fellow book enthusiasts.
-With the "To Be Read" planner pages I have created, there's a spot for you to write why you want to read a particular book; so if you get a great recommendation you can jot down that Aunt Nancy said this was an insightful book about feminism in the '70s.
+With my Bookstore themed TBR planner pages that I have created, there's a spot for you to write why you want to read a particular book; so if you get a great recommendation you can jot down that Aunt Nancy said this was an "insightful book about feminism in the '70s".

 5. Browse Bestseller List and Award Winners

-If you've loved books by certain authors in the past, see if they have new releases or other works you haven't explored yet.
-This is a good tip that I have used in the past.
-Sometimes you find a book you love and you just want to stay with that author and devour everything they've written.
-Especially if they have their own series that you haven't heard about!
+If you’ve loved books by certain authors in the past, take a moment to see if they have new releases or older titles you haven’t explored yet.
+This is one of my favorite little reading tips.
+Sometimes you find a book that speaks to you so deeply that you just want to stay with that author’s voice for a while and devour everything they’ve written.
+And if they happen to have a whole series you didn’t know about?
+That’s pure reading delight.

-So there you have it!
-12 tips to help you choose your next book.
-Don't forget to visit my Shop to get the "To Be Read" list I've created just for you.
+To help you capture all these ideas and plan your perfect reading season, don't forget to visit my Shop to get the Bookstore themed "To Be Read" pages I've created just for you.

 Happy Reading,